fmbarina/.dotfiles/README.md

 Dotfiles are an extremely useful way to quickly bootstrap a new system, as with a single command it's possible to automate the proccess of getting your system just the way you like it.

 I like gaming, specially gaming to relax.
 I also like learning more about linux.
-So, I decided to stay in Windows and use linux VMs.
+Considering the effort required to game on linux, I decided to stay in Windows and use linux VMs.
 As a bonus, whenever something goes wrong, I can just nuke the entire thing and start over.
 That's not to say I won't fix my mistakes, I just don't wanna deal with the aftermath of trying out `rm -rf /` for fun (don't do it).

 Why is this relevant?
-Because I'm telling you, right now, this was made partially as a learning project and oriented towards quickly setting up new systems suited for a specific use-case.
+Because it tells you that this was made partially as a learning project and oriented towards quickly setting up new systems suited for a specific use-case.

 With that out of the way, `bin/dotfiles` is the "dotfiles" command that makes things happen.